KaliRani/connecteddreamsA-support/README.md

 Why does the app request Camera access?
 Camera access for:
 - Scanning QR codes
-- Text scanning for translation (coming in future release)
 - Optional Matter pairing (coming in future release) We do not store or share images.